-Kerala is known for the charming beauty and charismatic natural abundance.
+Kerala is known for its charming beauty and charismatic natural abundance.
 The rich and glittering temples on the one hand while plush green natural abundance on the other hand truly justify the beauty in the hues of green and gold.
-One on its Kerala tourism can enjoy all these things to make their holidays memorable.
-Talking about the temples and festivals, Kerala has a prominence in temple tours of India.
+One of its Kerala tourism can enjoy all these things to make their holidays memorable.
+Talking about the temples and festivals, Kerala has prominence in temple tours of India.

-Here we are going to discuss about the three Most amazing temple festivals in Kerala through which one would simply enjoy the lifestyle, culture and traditions of the place.
+Here we are going to discuss the three Most amazing temple festivals in Kerala through which one would simply enjoy the lifestyle, culture, and traditions of the place.
 These temple tours are the charm of South India tourism.

 1. Guruvayur Temple Elephant Race

 Have you heard about the Bull Run festival of Pamplona, it is as similar to that of the same, but the only difference is that it does not include any bloodshed?
 This elephant race is celebrated as the beginning of the annual festival at Guruvayur Sree Krishna temple.
 It is also called Anayottam.
 This festival is celebrated in the Kumbham moth according to the Malyalam festival.
 The winner in this festival is privileged to Cary the Thidambu which is the replica of the Guruvayoorappan idol.

 Suggested Tour: 9 Nights 10 Days South India Temple Tour

 2. Attukal Temple Pongala